-Which, with a suitable notation change, we can easily observe that the even-odd decomposition in Eq.
-(C.6) and Eq.
-(C.5) is a special case of Eq.
-(C.11) and Eq.
-(C.12) respectively.
+from which, with a suitable change of notation, we find that the even-odd decomposition in Eqs.
+(C.6) and (C.5) is a special case of Eqs.
+(C.11) and (C.12), respectively.

-LTV System's Dynamic Eigen Decomposition
+Dynamic Eigen Decomposition of LTV Systems

-This appendix outlines the main results of (Wang, 2017) that generalizes the notion Eigen decomposition for LTV systems (the related proofs are shown in (Wang, 2017)).
-Consider the following general LTV system defined by a matrix At∈Rn×n:
+This appendix outlines the main results of (Wang, 2017), who generalizes the notion of eigen decomposition of LTV systems [the related proofs are given in (Wang, 2017)].
+Consider the following general LTV system defined by the matrix At∈Rn×n: